 - Site in the target environment continues to run during a build

-- Check and run Magento Commerce Cloud patches and hotfixes
+- Check and run Adobe Commerce on cloud infrastructure patches and hotfixes

 - Compile code with a build and deploy log